Find Affordable College Courses

 $8,853 Average Tuition & Fees

 Our 2023 rankings named Park University the best value school in Missouri for sociology students.
-Located in the large suburb of Parkville, Park University is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Parkville, Park University is a private not-for-profit college with a medium-sized student population.

-Full Sociology at Park University Report
+Read full report on Sociology at Park University

 #2